Visiting the Grotto in Portland, OR

 Fall has fewer flowers but does have some lovely changing leaves.
 Maple trees help keep the garden colorful into November.

-Winter at the Grotto stays pretty green thanks to the fir trees along the paths.
+Winter at the Grotto stays pretty green thanks to the large, mature trees along the paths.
 In late November and December, the Grotto hosts the Christmas Festival of Lights (more on that below).
 Dress warmly in winter and prepare for possible rain.

 The Grotto is closed on Christmas Day.